- Invoice

 4-1Potential Increase in Workload Due to Changes in Invoice Formats

-4-2Risk of Losing Consumption Tax Deductions Based on Supplier Selection
+4-2Risk of Inability to Claim Consumption Tax Deductions Without Proper Vendor Selection

 5Transitional Measures for Invoices